daronphang/programming-resources/networking/protocols/transfer/HTTPS/CA.md

 Verification will fail for the following:

-- The remote server uses a self-signed certifiate
+- The remote server uses a self-signed certificate
 - No CA cert store is installed
 - Server uses a cert signed by a CA that is not included in the store